mmlacak/crochess/docs/source/libcc/ccpiece.rst

     Function checks if given piece has the same type as a piece symbol.

-    :param symbol: Piece symbol, uppercase :c:expr:`char`.
+    :param symbol: Piece symbol, uppercase :c:`char`.
 It is taken verbatim, i.e. not converted to uppercase char.
     :param pe: A piece.
     :returns: :c:data:`true` if the same type, :c:data:`false` otherwise.